Those musty smells in your basement could point to a hidden culprit behind your chronic health problems: mold.

-If you have mold illness, your body needs help getting rid of mycotoxins.
+If you have mold illness, your body needs help getting rid of the horrible mycotoxins.
 Sequestering agents are commonly used for this.
-They bind mold toxins in your gut so you can excrete them.
-(6)
+They bind mycotoxins in your gut so you can excrete them.
+(4)

-Some mold doctors use a drug called cholestyramine to bind mycotoxins.
-But, it can damage your mitochondria.
+Some physicians use a drug called cholestyramine to bind mycotoxins.
+But it can damage your mitochondria.
 That’s bad news.
-Your mitochondria support your immune function and provide cellular energy.
-You need all that support to fight mold illness.
-(25, 26)
+Your mitochondria support your immune function, and you need that support to fight your mold-related illness.
+(31, 32)

 Mold can also squelch your oxygen levels.
 Your mitochondria need oxygen to generate energy efficiently.
-Stabilized molecular oxygen supplements support mitochondrial function.
-(29)
+Support your mitochondria to restore mitochondrial function.
+(35)